shaack/cookie-consent-js/README.md

 ### Disable autoShow

-You should disable `autoShowModal` in the privacy policy page to make _that_ page readable.
+You can disable `autoShowModal`, for instance, in the privacy policy and legal notice pages to make _these_ pages (better) readable.

 ```js
 var cookieConsent = new CookieConsent({linkPrivacyPolicy: "privacy-policy.html", autoShowModal: false})
 ```